Home » Recipes » Chewy No-Bake Peanut Butter Oatmeal Bars

 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Check out my Amazon shop to see all of my recommended kitchen tools.

-No-Bake Peanut Butter Oatmeal Bars Recipe
+How to Make Peanut Butter Oatmeal Bars

-If you like this recipe, please give it a FIVE-STAR rating and share it on your favorite social channel!
+If you like this recipe, please give it a FIVE-STAR rating, leave a comment, and share it on your favorite social channel!

 A stack of two oatmeal bars on white parchment paper with another oatmeal bar leaning against them.
 A silver espresso cup is in the background.